-As of March 2021, the going rate for a gallon of gas in Anchorage was about $2.50.
+As of April 2022, the going rate for a gallon of gas in Anchorage was just under $5 and likely to climb higher over the summer.
 In rural areas prices can skyrocket to $9+ a gallon (thankfully you’ll probably not be driving much in super rural areas since there are typically very few roads).

 Another factor in cost will be the fuel efficiency of the vehicle you rent.
 A small car might eke out 30+mpg, but a big 4×4 might get less than 15mpg.

 Budget ($200): Cruising Alaska in a small car and not driving all over the state?
 You’ll likely save big $$$ on gasoline.